mad-lab-fau/mad-gui/docs/customization.rst

 ***********

 .. note::
-   In case you experience issues, please try to find a solution in :ref:`troubleshooting`.
+   In case you experience issues, please try to find a solution in :ref:`Troubleshooting for Developers <troubleshooting developers>`.

 About plugins (IMPORTANT)